Women in Science Scholarship Fund

 Title: The Women in Science Scholarship Fund

-Purpose: To continue Linacre’s founding commitment to equality, this scholarship will be awarded on a competitive basis to an outstanding female student who has gained a place at Oxford University to study for a post-graduate degree in a science subject.
-The Scholarship will cover the College fee.
+Purpose: To continue Linacre’s founding commitment to equality and with the support of several Old Members, this scholarship is being awarded on a competitive basis to an outstanding female student who has gained a place at Oxford University to study for a post-graduate degree in a science subject.
+The Scholarship covers the College fee.
+We are very grateful to all the donors, and are thrilled that the Scholarship has now been implemented, for a 10-year period initially.

 Subject area: Science